-- A. Bowled: If the wickets are struck by the ball, including coming from the batter's body or equipment, and at least one of the bails is completely removed from a stump.
-Note: The base plate of the stumps is considered to be part of the wickets. - B. Caught: If a ball, coming from the striker's bat or their hand/s holding the bat, is caught before it touches the ground.
-The striker will also be out "caught" should the ball pass from their bat onto their body, or vice versa, before being caught. - i.
+A. Bowled: If the wickets are struck by the ball, including coming from the batter's body or equipment, and at least one of the bails is completely and permanently removed from a stump.
+Note: The base plate of the stumps is considered to be part of the wickets.

+B. Caught: If a ball, coming from the striker's bat or their hand/s holding the bat, is caught before it touches the ground.
+The striker will also be out "caught" should the ball pass from the bat onto the striker's body, or vice versa, before being caught.

+i.
 A catch may be taken off all perimeter netting except: a direct hit on the full to Zone D (6 runs); any deflection off the top net onto Zone D on the full or any ball deflected from a non-striker or fielder's body directly onto Zone D on the full.
-The striker will be "not out" and will score 6 bonus runs provided a physical run is made (7 runs in total). - ii.
-The striker will be out "caught" if a ball is hit into the side netting (Zones B or C) before passing onto the back net (Zone D) and is caught without touching the ground. - iii.
-The striker will be out "caught" should a ball hit the non-striker and then be caught before touching the ground. - iv.
-The striker will be given out "caught" if the ball is caught after it has come from their bat or the hand/s holding the bat and then deflected onto their protective equipment or vice versa. - v.
-A batter will be "not out" if the ball comes off the bottom wire securing the nets to the ground. - C. Stumped & Run Out: The difference between "run out" and "stumped" is that in the case of a run out, a batter is either attempting to make a run or not attempting to regain their crease after they have left it.
-Whilst in the case of a stumping, the batter has left their crease whilst playing a shot at a delivery and is immediately attempting to regain it.
+The striker will be "not out" and will score 6 bonus runs provided a physical run is made.

+ii.
+The striker will be out "caught" if a ball is hit into the side netting (Zones B or C) before passing onto the back net (Zone D) and is caught without touching the ground.

+iii.
+The striker will be out "caught" should a ball hit the non-striker and then be caught before touching the ground.

+iv.
+The striker will be given out "caught" if the ball is caught after it has come from their bat or the hand/s holding the bat and then deflected onto their protective equipment or visa versa.

+v.
+A batter will be "not out" if the ball came from the bottom wire supporting the net.

+C. Stumped & Run Out: The difference between "run out" and "stumped" is that in the case of a run out, a batter is attempting to make a run.
+Whilst in the case of a stumping, the batter is stranded out of their crease after playing a shot and is attempting to regain their batting crease.

 i.
 Stumped.
+A batter is stumped when the wicket keeper legally removes the bail/s before the striker (who has advanced down the pitch) is able to get any part of their bat or body grounded inside their crease.
+The wicket keeper may use the hand/s or the forearm of the hand/s holding the ball or as a result of the ball rebounding directly from the keeper's body onto the stumps to effect a stumping.

 a.
-A batter is stumped when the wicket keeper legally removes the bail/s before the striker, who has left their crease, is able to get any part of their bat or body grounded inside their crease.

-- b.
-The wicket keeper may use the hand/s or the forearm of the hand/s holding the ball or from the ball rebounding directly from the keeper's body onto the stumps to attain a stumping. - c.
-A wicketkeeper cannot take a delivery either from in front of, or from the side of the wickets, unless the ball first strikes the batter's body or equipment.
-If this rule is contravened, the umpire will call and signal "No Ball".
-Note: this rule does not apply to wicketkeepers receiving the ball that has been returned towards the stumps by a fielder.
-[See Rule 9D(v)] - d.
-The striker cannot be stumped off a "No Ball". - e.
-The striker can be given "Run Out" off a No Ball, by the wicket keeper or a fielder, if in the opinion of the umpire the striker did not make an immediate and deliberate attempt to regain their crease. - f.
-On the line is out. - g.
-Only a wicketkeeper can "Stump" a batter.
+If the wicket keeper attempts to take the ball either in front of, or from the side of the wickets, with the exception of the ball striking the batter's body or equipment, the umpire will call "No Ball".
+[See Rule 9D(v)]

+b.
+The striker can not be stumped off a "No Ball".

+c.
+The striker can be given "Run Out" off a No Ball, by the wicket keeper, if in the opinion of the umpire the striker did not make an immediate and deliberate attempt to regain their crease.

+d.
+On the line is out.

+e.
+Only a wicket keeper can "Stump" a batter.